Eritrea with Timkat (Round 11)

 Overnight in Asmara.

-We will take our time visiting the market, including plenty of free time for taking pictures, interacting with locals and just discovering it on your own.
+We will take our time visiting the market, including plenty of free time for taking pictures, interacting with locals and just discovering it on our own.

 After lunch, we’ll visit the rest of town and surrounding areas.